saif799/personalBlog/posts/fetchingDataInNext13.md

 });
 ```

-this code is very simple it declare a async function that will run every time the component re-render but we dont want that we dont want the data to be fetched every time the component re-render that's inefficient to avoid this we add an empty dependencies array to the **useEffect** hook so it only runs when the component get mounted for the first time and here is how you do that
+this code is very simple it declare an async function that will run every time the component re-render but we dont want that we dont want the data to be fetched every time the component re-render that's inefficient to avoid this we add an empty dependencies array to the **useEffect** hook so it only runs when the component get mounted for the first time and here is how you do that

 ```javascript
 useEffect(async () => {